huggingface/transformers/docs/source/en/llm_tutorial.md

 [[open-in-colab]]

 LLMs, or Large Language Models, are the key component behind text generation.
-In a nutshell, they consist of large transformer models trained to predict the next word (or, more precisely, token) given some input text.
+In a nutshell, they consist of large pretrained transformer models trained to predict the next word (or, more precisely, token) given some input text.
 Since they predict one token at a time, you need to do something more elaborate to generate new sentences other than just calling the model -- you need to do autoregressive generation.

 Autoregressive generation is the inference-time procedure of iteratively calling a model with its own generated outputs, given a few initial inputs.
-In 🤗 Transformers, this is handled by the [`~transformers.ModelMixin.generate`] method, which is available to all models with generative capabilities.
+In 🤗 Transformers, this is handled by the [`~generation.GenerationMixin.generate`] method, which is available to all models with generative capabilities.

 This tutorial will show you how to: